 The free upgrade on the car sparked a conversation we kept alive the entire week.
 We agreed that when you recognize good things exist, they show up in your life.
 When you appreciate more, your mind and eyes become more attuned to the good in everything.
 You become receptive and it shows up everywhere – in a free $12 parking pass left by a stranger just as we’re about to pay, in a woman on the corner selling the best chicken tamales we ever had, in the spotting of an unbroken sand dollar only minutes after saying, “I need one of those,” in a $5 dollar bill found in the pocket of a newly purchased pantsuit, or the couple in the restaurant who told us about the best micro brewpub in town, and on, and on.

 We always seemed to be in the right place at the right time and the fact that we knew it caused us to attach our good luck “charm” to every moment we experienced.

 I like to compare the experience to collecting sea shells, since we were doing that all week too.
-When you first start looking down at the beach, all of the shells look pretty much the same until you find a special one.
-Once you find one you like, you increase your ability to spot that spiral worm shell much easier.
-Soon, you’re walking along, barely looking and one just jumps out at you!
+When you first start looking down at the sand, all of the shells look pretty much the same until you find a special one (like a sand dollar).
+Once you find one, you increase your ability to spot another.
+Soon, like magic you can see them everywhere.
+You’re walking along, barely looking and one just jumps out at you!
 It’s all because you trained your eyes to see it amidst a background of all others.

 Sometimes people talk about attracting good, but in reality good is everywhere, all around us, all the time waiting for you and I to notice.
 Having good things happen to us has nothing to do with luck and everything to do with the expectations we develop by fine-tuning our consciousness to recognize the good and acknowledge it for what it is.